RobinFlaks/exam/README.md

 additional info:
 - using HashRouter since that allows the user to refresh and still be on the same page.

+known issues:
+- when leaving a page with a get call the browser gets an error message n is not a function, when refreshing the page it renders without issues.

 # Technologies:

 - [ ] some form of Login and access control